 The cool yellow sets it farther back in the painting.

 Let these colors dry thoroughly.
-I used a hair dryer.
+Using a hair dryer makes it faster.

 The initial wash must be completely dry, so when you apply more colors, they will not mix together.